Osteopathy Australia Editorial and Education Advisory Group

 The Editorial and Education Advisory Group leads and supports the development of the editorial and education content for Osteopathy Australia's member magazine, Osteo Life, as well as our webinars, eLearning and educational program.

 Casey has a drive and passion for learning and in collaborating and fine-tuning systems, processes and tools for learning for herself and within her clinic, Resilient Health, in Adelaide.
 She completed a bachelor of health science with three majors (physiology, pathology, neuroscience) before her osteopathic study and continues to read and learn across a broad range into her 11th year in our industry (@resilient_health_reads).
-She is in the final stages of a project to help celebrate the uniqueness of our osteopaths and to highlight the importance of collaboration and access to a broad range of mentors in the evolution of osteopathy.
+She is the author of the book Osteo Mentor Tribe – a collective of over 100 osteopath mentors in a quick reference book.
+This book celebrates the uniqueness of osteopaths and highlights the importance of collaboration within the profession, and allows access to a broad range of mentors in the evolution of osteopathy.

 Melissa McDougall is Director and Senior Osteopath at Growing Bones, and has been recently awarded the title Advanced Paediatric Osteopath by Osteopathy Australia.